apache/incubator-graphar/CONTRIBUTING.rst

 Contributing code and documentation changes
 -------------------------------------------

-If you would like to contribute a new feature or a bug fix to Elasticsearch, please discuss your idea first on the GitHub issue.
+If you would like to contribute a new feature or a bug fix to GraphAr, please discuss your idea first on the GitHub issue.
 If there is no GitHub issue for your idea, please open one.
 It may be that somebody is already working on it, or that there are particular complexities that you should know about before